ANSWERS TO COMMON QUESTIONS

 HOW MUCH DOES IT COST AND HOW MANY SESSIONS WILL I NEED?

-When exploring personal emotions and thoughts, it is not uncommon for deeper conflicts to become uncovered.
 The length of your process depends on what you bring into the room and how far you want to explore it.
 Each session is scheduled at the same time every week and lasts for 50 minutes.
-The cost for each session is $200.
+The cost for each session is $225.
 A 50 minute consultation is offered to new clients for $100.
 Fees are payable by credit card, Venmo or cash.

 MY RELATIONSHIP IS IN TROUBLE, SHOULD I BRING MY PARTNER WITH ME?